Use Canva's drag and drop tools to design a detailed and fully customized report card

 Choose from hundreds of professionally-made templates in our library and customize them using our suite of design elements.
 With our editor’s intuitive and drag-and-drop simplicity, you can focus your time and effort describing your students’ performance and hard work in school as accurately and comprehensively as possible.

-First time using Canva?
-Just sign up with Facebook or Google.
-After that, log in and use the search tool to find the “Report card” design type.
+Open up Canva and use the search tool to find the “Report Card” design type.
 Start from scratch or browse templates.

 Canva’s got a wide range of report card templates for every school subject and theme.
 Go for a cheerful or classic layout, blank or illustrated background and any other style choice you want.
 Use the search tool to filter your results.

 Make good use of Canva’s library of free stock photos, images, illustrations, borders, frames and other graphics.
 Use the drag and drop tool to move elements onto your page.

 Upload your school logo and any other elements you want to customize your design.
 Mix and match graphic elements from different templates.
 Choose a unique color scheme and font style.

 Ready to unleash your design to the world?
 Download your design as a print-ready PDF and make high-quality prints with Canva Print.

 Schools are unique and report cards should definitely reflect this.
 With hundreds of templates and thousands of design elements to choose from, you’re one click away from a distinct report card you will use every year.

 Start with choosing a report card template made by our team of professional designers.
 From there, you can start editing information by changing the text and colors to match your school’s branding.
 You can also remain consistent with your school’s identity by inserting your logo and other existing graphics on the report card using our upload tool.